Denrox/md-blog/README.md

 # md-blog

-A blog platform built with React Router v7 and Markdown.
-Create beautiful content websites using simple Markdown files.
+Simple blog platform based on md files.
+Can be bootstrapped in one command.

 ## Features